Watch: What happens when JNU student activists have an open conversation with a comedian?

 Umar Khalid and Kanhaiya Kumar have a ‘constructive, fun and non-seditious chat’ with comedian Kunal Kamra.

-Kanhaiya Kumar and Umar Khalid of Jawaharlal Nehru University (JNU) students who have become the controversial faces of student activism in India today.
+Kanhaiya Kumar and Umar Khalid are Jawaharlal Nehru University (JNU) students who have become the controversial faces of student activism in India today.

 They appeared recently on comedian Kunal Kamra’s show “Shut Up Ya Kunal” for a “constructive, fun and non-seditious chat...while critiquing the current state of Indian media.”
 And that’s exactly what they did.